HristiyanIvanov/snapjourney/README.md

 - React Icons
 - React Places Autocomplete

-This project is still in development process!
-When I complete it fully i will add more information to the README file.
+This project is still in development.
+Once it is fully completed, I will update the README file with more information.

+//TODOS
+100 Bulgarian Sights Function - A page displaying 100 Bulgarian sights, where users can choose which ones they have visited when creating a post.
+Fix logo when toggling dark mode